 Kinder Natoons Sponsorship to save endangered native wildlife

-In 2020, the Australian Wildlife Society accepted a significant sponsorship from family-owned confectionery brand, Ferrero as part of their new Kinder Natoons series which aims to help save endangered native wildlife across Australia.
+In 2020, the Australian Wildlife Society accepted a significant sponsorship from family-owned confectionery brand, Ferrero, as part of their Kinder Natoons series which aims to help save endangered wildlife across Australia.
 Kinder’s Natoons collection aims to provide parents with the tools to help educate their children about the importance of conserving native wildlife.
 The Society has selected five wildlife conservation programs, in Australia, as recipients of conservation funding under this program.

 The Kinder partnership supports a range of wildlife projects helping to protect Australia’s native wildlife.

-Cedar Creek Wildlife Hospital - New South Wales
+Cedar Creek Wombat Hospital - New South Wales

 The cement trucks arrive